LMDenys91/Anno/README.md

 ###OsiriX/Horos plugin to annotate medical imaging studies

 This is a [OsiriX](https://github.com/pixmeo)/[Horos](https://github.com/horosproject) plugin that allows you to quickly annotate medical images as normal/abnormal and add comments.
 The goal of this project was to explore writing plugins for the OsiriX/Horos medical image viewer.
-I've published a more elaborate writeup in this [blogpost](https://medium.com).
 Other good resources are available [here](https://osirixpluginbasics.wordpress.com/).

 ###Usage